 Impact

 An attacker can upload a malicious Sieve script through the ManageSieve service or via local access, allowing the script to run up to 130 times the configured CPU time limit.
-This bypass enables the attacker to consume excessive server CPU resources, degrading performance and potentially causing a denial of service.
+This flaw represents a classic instance of resource exhaustion (CWE-400) and system resource exhaustion (CWE-770), enabling the attacker to consume excessive server CPU resources, degrade performance, and potentially cause a denial of service.
 No publicly available exploits are known, but the vulnerability permits a direct means to impair system stability.
+The likelihood of a denial of service is inferred from the potential for excessive CPU consumption, though it is not explicitly stated in the CVE description.

 Affected Systems